Conditions We Treat

 More than 100 million people in the United States have Diabetes or PreDiabetes, which can affect practically every organ system.
 The eye is no exception.
 Critical to the follow up and management of diabetes are regular dilated eye exams.
 Specifically, diabetes tends to target small blood vessels in the retina in the back of the eye.
 It may cause fairly mild leakage of the vessels, but may also cause significant leakage or hemorrhaging, detrimental to the vision.
 Any degree of leakage or hemorrhage may be significant and if detected early, could be treated with laser or medical therapies.
 The American Academy of Ophthalmology recommends regular (at least once a year) dilated eye exams to detect diabetic retinopathy as early as possible.

 Definition: The macula refers to a specific geographical area of the retina in the back of the eye which corresponds to the area directly behind the pupil.
-This area of the retina is critical to maintaining one's central vision, which impacts practically every visual task in life (particularly driving, reading, watching TV, recognizing faces, etc...).
+This area of the retina is critical to maintaining one's central vision, which impacts practically every visual task in life (particularly driving, reading, watching TV, and recognizing faces).
 As the name implies, AMD involves deterioration of that critical portion of the retina.

 Symptoms: Symptoms range from mild difficulty with reading tasks to a new onset of visual distortion (straight line may appear crooked) to near complete loss of central vision.